- 1 Week trek

 Valley of Flowers National park and it’s Biodiversity:

-Cuddled on the high Himalayan peaks in Chamoli district of Garhwal, Valley of Flowers National Park is specially noted for its floral diversity and unmatched natural beauty.
+Cuddled on the high Himalayan peaks in Chamoli district of Garhwal, Valley of Flowers National Park is always noteworthy for its floral diversity and unmatched natural beauty.
 This biome is home for more than 500 species of vascular plants, 160 + species of birds and other insects and mammals.

 The Nanda Devi National Park and Valley of Flowers National Park are exceptionally beautiful high-altitude West Himalayan landscapes with outstanding biodiversity.
-Both the parks form the core zones of the Nanda Devi Biosphere Reserve.
-(Source UNESCO: http://whc.unesco.org/en/list/335).
+Both the parks form the core zones of the Nanda Devi Biosphere Reserve and listed under UNESCO: http://whc.unesco.org/en/list/335).
 The Park is declared as a UNESCO heritage site of biosphere reserve in 2005.

 Flora inside Valley Of flowers: